moul/doc.cloud.online.net/scaleway/documentation/docs_public/contents/s3/use_with_s3.md

 ---
-title: Use ScalewayS3 with S3
+title: Use HyperScaleS3 with S3
 template: article.jade
 ---

 #### Intro

-ScalewayS3 is 100% S3 compliant, this guide will show you how to use existing S3 toolsto use Scaleway S3 in CLI
+HyperScaleS3 is 100% S3 compliant, this guide will show you how to use existing S3 toolsto use HyperScale S3 in CLI

 #### Step 1 - Get your token